Who are we?

 This policy tells you how we deal with any data we collect from you that you provide to us or receive from third parties.
 Please read it carefully to understand our views and practices regarding your data and how we will treat it.

 By visiting the Website, you are accepting and consenting to the practices described in this policy.

 Might this policy change?

-It may well do and any changes we make will be posted on this page.
+It may well do.
+We will post any policy updates on this page.
 Please check back frequently to see any updates or changes to this policy as we will assume that you agree to them if you use the Website after the date shown at the end of this policy.